Farmers Market Friday: Winter Squash Guide

-“I pick squash when the stem dries or the 'ground spot' turns orange,” he says, showing me a firm, dry stem on a butternut squash and the orange blotch on an acorn squash where it rested on the field.
+“I pick squash when the stem dries or the ‘ground spot’ turns orange,” he says, showing me a firm, dry stem on a butternut squash and the orange blotch on an acorn squash where it rested on the ground.
 Both a dry stem and a ground spot indicate the squash was picked fully ripe and will be flavorful and sweet.

 Out of the many varieties he grows, does he have a few favorites?